sauc23/simple-torrent-tracker/README.md

 # simple-torrent-tracker

-a simple bittorrent tracker built on cloudflare workers.
+a simple bittorrent tracker built on cloudflare workers

 ## quickstart